adobe/places-monitor-ios/README.md

 ## Environment setup

+The first time you clone or download the project, you should run the following from the root directory to setup the environment:

 ~~~~
 make setup
 ~~~~

+Subsequently, you can make sure your environment is updated by running the following:

 ~~~~
 make update
 ~~~~

 #### Open the Xcode workspace

-You can open the workspace in Xcode by running the following command:
+Open the workspace in Xcode by running the following command from the root directory of the repository:

 ~~~
 open ACPPlacesMonitor.xcworkspace
 ~~~

 #### Command line integration

+From command line you can build the project by running the following command:

 ~~~~
 make build
 ~~~~

+You can also run the unit test suite from command line:

 ~~~~
 make test